huggingface/blog/dreambooth.md

 * Dreambooth needs more training steps for faces.
 In our experiments, 800-1200 steps worked well when using a batch size of 2 and LR of 1e-6.
 * Prior preservation is important to avoid overfitting when training on faces.
 For other subjects, it doesn't seem to make a huge difference.
 * If you see that the generated images are noisy or the quality is degraded, it likely means overfitting.
 First, try the steps above to avoid it.
 If the generated images are still noisy, use the DDIM scheduler or run more inference steps (~100 worked well in our experiments).
-* EMA training doesn't seem to make a difference.
 * Training the text encoder in addition to the UNet has a big impact on quality.
 Our best results were obtained using a combination of text encoder fine-tuning, low LR, and a suitable number of steps.
-However, fine-tuning the text encoder requires a GPU with at least 24 GB of RAM.
+However, fine-tuning the text encoder requires more memory, so a GPU with at least 24 GB of RAM is ideal.
+Using techniques like 8-bit Adam, `fp16` training or gradient accumulation, it is possible to train on 16 GB GPUs like the ones provided by Google Colab or Kaggle.
+* Fine-tuning with or without EMA produced similar results.

 ## Learning Rate Impact